 Named among Fortune’s ‘Most Admired Companies’, Jefferies is an American multinational investment bank and financial services firm with headquarters in New York, London, and Hong Kong.
 The firm boasts nearly 4,000 employees.

-The company is renowned as one of the most prestigious investment banks, offering above average compensation and a collegial atmosphere. ranks Jefferies as the 14th most prestigious bank, contributing to its overall ranking at 21st in this list.
+Jefferies is renowned as one of the most prestigious investment banks, offering above-average compensation and a collegial atmosphere.
+Vault ranks it as the 14th most prestigious bank, contributing to its overall ranking of 21st in this list.

 READ: 10 Best Business Schools For Finance In The USA

-Qatalyst Partners is a global independent investment bank working with tech companies including the likes of Google and LinkedIn to provide specialist strategic advisory and M&A services.
+Qatalyst Partners is a global independent investment bank working with tech companies including the likes of Google and LinkedIn to provide specialist strategic advisory and M&A (mergers and acquisitions) services.

 17. JP Morgan